dhuppenkothen/xpsi/paper/paper.md

 that pulse due to rotational modulation of asymmetric emission from the surface of a neutron star.
 Pulsing X-ray signals from neutron stars are analyzed to statistically estimate parameters such as stellar mass and radius.
-Such parameter estimation requires relativistic ray-tracing of radiation as it propagates from surface to a distant telescope.
+Such parameter estimation requires relativistic tracing of radiation rays as they propagate from surface to a distant telescope.

 Likelihood information about the mass and radius of a given neutron star is utilized in an array of contexts.
 A pertinent example is post-processing of the